 .

-This action triggers a pop-up containing a world map, providing a visual interface for you to select your timezone.
-Use your mouse to left-click on your geographic location on this map, which will, in turn, automatically update the timezone setting.
+This action triggers a pop-up containing a world map, providing a visual interface for selecting your timezone.
+Use your mouse to left-click on your geographic location on this map, which will automatically update the timezone setting.

 For instance, the following example showcases a transition from AEST (Brisbane, Australia)